 FDA update from 2015 – “trans fat” has officially been banned by the FDA (after they allowed it in foods for decades, harumph).
 But you should still avoid fake fats, including anything “hydrogenated” or “interesterified.”
 That scary word is the “new” man-made fat replacing trans fats in many products.
 Yuck.
 Trans fats are technically only the “partially hydrogenated” ones, but I don’t trust hydrogenation with my food at all…

-This week we’re looking at a group of Super Foods that are all monounsaturated fats: avocados, olive oil, and peanut butter.
-It’s pretty widely accepted that these are “healthy fats”, and I’ll give you some Food for Thought and some ways to use these fun foods as the week wears on.
-For your mission, however, I want to start a journey of getting the bad fats out of your diet.
+Here at Kitchen Stewardship®, we’ve identified a group of Super Foods that are all monounsaturated fats: avocados, olive oil, and peanut butter.
+It’s pretty widely accepted that these are “healthy fats.”
+However, for your mission this time, I want to start a journey of getting the bad fats out of your diet.

 Your mission, if you choose to accept, is to learn how to find trans fats in your cupboards.
 Bonus points for starting to root them out of your life!

 If you’re already a trans-fat-free household, focus this week on finding new ways to include monounsaturated fats from foods like olive oil, avocado, and peanut butter in your diet.

 Certainly, many of you don’t really buy food with labels but make your own and focus on real meats, vegetables, fruits and healthy fats.
 However, especially if you have children, you’re going to be presented with packaged food treats.
 Unless you swear off everything in a bag or a box, you’re going to want to learn to watch out for these particular evils so you can decide if a food is an acceptable compromise at a party or a never-gonna-let-it-pass-the-lips-of-MY-child kind of thing.